(Photo Credit: Fotolia)

 - What is your clean-up and disposal procedure?

-Last winter, many of us got an unwelcome introduction to the havoc ice dams can wreak.
-Even if you were able to avoid them, there are preventative measures you can take to prepare for winter.
+In the record breaking winter of early 2015, many of us got an unwelcome introduction to the havoc ice dams can wreak.
+In case the next winter is just as harsh, there are preventative measures you can take to prepare for winter.
 Damage from ice dams can be extensive and the repairs disruptive.

 We’ve outlined some prevention tips relating to: